hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 [authenticate clients](../../HowTo/Configure/TLS/Configure-TLS.md#create-the-known-clients-file) using
 self-signed certificates or non-public certificates.

-Must contain the certificates's Common Name, and SHA-256 fingerprint in the format `<CommonName> <hex-string>`.
+Must contain the certificate's Common Name, and SHA-256 fingerprint in the format `<CommonName> <hex-string>`.

 !!! note